AdeebK1129/Google_Mentorship_2024/README.md

 - **backend/**: Contains the Flask backend application.
   - `app.py`: Main Flask application that serves as the API endpoint for the React frontend.
-  - `final_combined_data.csv`: The dataset containing school quality metrics and district information.
+  - `data` folder: Contains datasets containing school quality metrics and district information.
   - `requirements.txt`: Python dependencies for the backend.

 - **frontend/**: Contains the React frontend application.